 What are Schedules L, O, and the Supplemental A’s?

 Within the Incurred Cost Submission, there are many worksheets or tabs in an Excel workbook that are referred to as “schedules”.
-Previously, we discussed the importance of Schedules B through Fringe, Schedule H, Schedule I, Schedule J, Schedule K, and Schedule L. Each previous schedule we discussed led to Schedule I in some way, which is the presentation of cumulative cost incurred, cumulative billings, and the calculation of the over or underbilling amount.
-However, Schedules O and Supplemental A-1 to A-4 do not tie to Schedule I but are still important schedules in the Incurred Cost Submission.
+Previously, we discussed the importance of Schedules B through Fringe, Schedule H, Schedule I, Schedule J, Schedule K, and Schedule L. Schedules O and Supplemental A-1 to A-4 are important schedules in the Incurred Cost Submission.

 Schedule O is the schedule of contracts and projects that are ready to close as of the fiscal year end that the ICS represents.
 The Supplemental A schedules show the dollar and percent change in indirect and direct costs from the prior fiscal year to the current year.